localytics/services-campaigns-api-script/README.md

-# Localytics Push Campaign Creator
+# Localytics Campaigns API template script

 This repository contains a simple Python script that creates **Push Campaigns** in the Localytics dashboard using the Localytics **Campaigns API**.